Logo

-Michael Mario Andretti was born on October 5,1962 and is an American semi-retired auto racing driver and current team owner.
+Michael Mario Andretti was born on October 5,1962 and is an American former racing driver, and current team owner.

 2.

-Statistically one of the most successful drivers in the history of American open-wheel car racing, Andretti won the 1991 CART PPG Indy Car World Series and amassed 42 race victories, the most in the CART era and fourth-most all time.
+Statistically one of the most successful drivers in the history of American open-wheel car racing, Andretti won the 1991 CART championship, and amassed 42 race victories, the most in the CART era and fifth-most all time.

 3.

-Michael Andretti is the son of Formula One World Champion and Indianapolis 500 winner Mario Andretti, and the father of current IndyCar Series driver Marco Andretti.
+Michael Andretti is the son of Mario Andretti, a multi-time champion, and is the father of IndyCar Series driver Marco Andretti.

 4.

-Michael Andretti was born in Bethlehem, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania to race car driver Mario Andretti, a four-time IndyCar champion and one-time Formula One champion, and his wife Dee Ann.
+Michael Andretti was born on October 5,1962, in Bethlehem, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania to race car driver Mario Michael Andretti, a four-time IndyCar champion and one-time Formula One champion and his wife, Dee Ann.

 5.